-2.Quality, Accessible ServicesThe project will provide a resource that contributes to a range of services that support all the Corporate Objectives.
-The most significant contribution will be to delivering affordable housing through the planning system.2.Quality, Accessible ServicesThe project will provide a resource that contributes to a range of services.
-The most significant contribution will be to delivering affordable housing through the planning system.PartnershipThe project will be jointly commissioned by authorities and agencies in the sub-Region
+2. Quality, Accessible The project will provide a resource that contributes to a range of Services services that support all the Corporate Objectives.
+The most Village Life significant contribution will be to delivering affordable housing Sustainability through the planning system.
+Partnership The project will be jointly commissioned by authorities and agencies in the sub-Region